Alumni & friends

 Wherever you go, go blue!

-There are many ways you can stay involved with the College as a Michigan Engineering alumni.
+There are many ways you can stay involved with the College as a University of Michigan Engineering alumni.
 We have the resources to help stay informed, volunteer, and even sharpen your skills through additional degrees and certifications.

 Volunteer